 Levain Bakery's cookies weigh in at six ounces!
 Less than six ounces will diminish the wonderful cookie dough lava in the center, and more than six ounces will make too much of the cookie remain under-baked.
 So make sure you have a kitchen scale on hand to measure out the dough.

-Another big part of the cookie magic has to do with the temperature of the butter and the temperature of the oven.
-While most cookie recipes rely on softened butter or melted butter, but this recipe calls for cold butter.
+Another big part of the cookie magic has to do with temperature : both the temperature of the butter and the temperature of the oven.
+While most cookie recipes rely on softened butter or melted butter, but this recipe calls for diced cold butter.
 It helps the cookies not to spread too much in the oven (and allows you to skip out on a chill time).
 The hot oven temperature also helps to crisp up and set the outside of the cookies while ensuring the centers remain a partially cooked doughy mess.

 This "small batch" recipe makes four giant Levain Bakery-sized cookies.
 So, what are you waiting for?
 Make these immediately, and say hello to your new favorite cookie.

 Copycat Levain Bakery Chocolate Chip Cookies